 The employer contribution rate for JRBT is determined actuarially.
-The rate determined in each valuation normally becomes effective two years after the valuation date, in this case as of July 1, 2010.
-However, because of the enactment of Article 7, the contribution rate determined by this actuarial valuation is also applied to FY 2009 and FY 2010, so that the contributions made for these years can reflect the new benefit provisions.
+The rate determined in each valuation becomes effective two years after the valuation date, in this case as of July 1, 2011.
 The rate consists of two pieces: the employer's normal cost rate and the amortization rate.
 The normal cost rate is the employer's Entry Age normal cost expressed as a percent of pay.
-The amortization rate is the contribution required to amortize the unfunded actuarial accrued liability (UAAL) over 21 years as a level percent of pay.
+The amortization rate is the contribution required to amortize the unfunded actuarial accrued liability (UAAL) over 20 years as a level percent of pay.

-The decrease in the employer contribution rate, from 31.04% to 24.06% of payroll, was principally due to the recognition of new benefit provisions and deferred asset gains from prior valuations.
+The decrease in the employer contribution rate, from 24.06% to 18.69% of payroll, was principally due to the recognition of the new benefit provisions enacted by Article 16.